Agentic AI for ISAC: Analysis, Framework, and Case Study: Emerging Approaches for ISAC

 Benefiting from the powerful analytical and generative capabilities of GenAI models, the reasoning and decision-making processes of GenAI-driven agentic AI systems can be further enhanced.
 Currently, since there is almost no specialized research on GenAI-driven agentic AI in ISAC optimization, we introduce the potential applications of these four representative GenAI models in agentic AI-based ISAC systems in the following.

-\textit{\textbf{GAN-driven Agentic AI Systems-Enhancing Sample Generation and Policy Robustness}}: The GAN can be used in the reasoning module of the agentic AI system to improve the policy robustness.
+\textit{\textbf{Generative Adversarial Network (GAN)-driven Agentic AI Systems-Enhancing Sample Generation and Policy Robustness}}: The GAN can be used in the reasoning module of the agentic AI system to improve the policy robustness~\cite{Gui2023}.
 Specifically, the generator learns the latent structure of multimodal perceptual data (such as radar echoes and image information) and generates realistic samples to support the policy training of agents.
 Meanwhile, the discriminator evaluates the distributional consistency between the generated samples and real observations, which provides feedback on the sample authenticity to the agents.
 Through this adversarial mechanism, GAN-driven agentic AI can achieve self-learning and policy stabilization even in ISAC scenarios with insufficient real samples.
-For instance, it is typically challenging to detect low radar cross-section objects in ISAC scenarios with rare weather conditions (\textit{e.g.}, fog and rain) due to the lack of real radar samples cause by the increased detection difficulty.
-In this case, the GAN acts as a data generator to generate synthetic radar data based on environmental metadata such as fog density, vehicle speed, and multipath intensity.
+For instance, it is typically challenging to detect low-radar-cross-section objects in ISAC scenarios with rare weather conditions (\textit{e.g.}, fog and rain) due to the lack of real radar samples, which increases detection difficulty.
+In this case, the GAN serves as a data generator, producing synthetic radar data based on environmental metadata such as fog density, vehicle speed, and multipath intensity.
 In practical application, when the agentic AI assesses that the uncertainty of the current detection result is high, it autonomously uses the GAN module to generate conditionally matched samples and uses these samples to fine-tune its internal detection model.